 The album was nominated for five Grammy Awards, and won all five, including Album Of The Year.
 Only three country albums have ever won that category.

 Her latest album, Windy City, is an excellent collection of classic Country/Pop songs.
 Alison’s singing style is mostly Pop, the arrangements make it Country.
 Windy City might be the best album to stream if you’re still getting to know her.
 The ten songs are all good, and her vocals are impeccable.

 It was a beautiful evening in July of 2011 when we saw Alison Krauss & Union Station at an outdoor concert in Bend, Oregon.

-We were seated in the fourth row, and the sound was perfect.
+We were seated in the fourth row (good for taking photos), and the sound was perfect.
 Because it was an open-air theater, the music came to us, and then kept on going instead of bouncing around like it does in an auditorium.
 Alison Krauss’ voice was crystal clear and beautiful.

 Union Station’s players were all impressive, and gave Alison great support on a wide range of uptempo songs, as well as ballads.
 Guitarist Dan Tyminski (in the center above) also contributed some lead vocals.

 The concert concluded with the singers in harmony around a single microphone, and using only light acoustic accompaniment.
 It was gorgeous.
 Maybe they’re always this amazing, or maybe it was a magical night.